Skip to content Skip to sidebar Skip to footer

 Better Options for Your Dog

 After that bath, I stopped guessing and got a proper dog shampoo.
-I looked for one labeled hypoallergenic and made for sensitive skin.
+I looked for one labelled hypoallergenic and made for sensitive skin.
 I also made sure it had no artificial fragrances or essential oils.

 That small switch made a big difference.
 And now I know, I’ll never grab cat shampoo again, even in a pinch.